Course overview

 Refer to the details of each minor sequence for availability.

-Students wishing to complete two minor sequences in the Bachelor of Computer Science cannot count more than 2 units in common for both minor sequences.
+Students wishing to complete more than one major or minor sequence or a combination of major and/or minor sequences in the Bachelor of Computer Science cannot count more than two (2) units in common towards the sequences undertaken.

 Intakes by location